YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner of the file
+Script that adds execute permission to owner, groups and also read permission to other users